Master of Music Therapy

 - Proof of Board Certification (if applicable)

-- Describe your goals as a music therapist and how a MMT degree will help you reach those goals.
+- Describe your goals as a board certified music therapist and how you feel a master’s degree in music therapy will help you to achieve these goals?

-- Tell about a moment that helped encourage you to begin a career in music therapy.
+- Describe a moment or experience you had that fostered your interest and encouraged you to focus your career in music therapy.

 Submitting your official transcripts